gatkinso/challenge/README.md

 > docker build . -f Dockerfile.dev -t challenge_dev
 ```
 # Open Questions...
 * The Transport.proto file.
 My C++centic view of the universe has it living in the c++/ branch of the source.
-I probably should not live there since the Python code is using it as well.
-I just lazily plopped the Python generation there because it was convienient and I knew that it would work.
+It probably should not live there since the Python code is using it as well.
+I just lazily plopped the Python code generation there because it was convienient and I knew that it would work.
 * The mixed Python/C++ unit testing is clunky.
 It just is.
 * I am not sure that the coverage metrics are being generated correctly.
 Certainly what is being reported to CDash is incorrect.
-The cocecov.io metrics look better, but are not including Python coverage.
+The codecov.io metrics look better, but are not including Python coverage.
+* Additionally, the way the coverage files are being and staged is a bit hamfisted.
+It doesn't even rise to the level of roast beef.

 # Summary
 I cannot reveal the company this challenge is for - they ask that their name not be used lest other candidates find a submitted solution and draw inspiration from it (if not outright plagiarize it).